-The Arkansas Minority Health Commission was established through Act 912 of 1991, initiated by lead sponsor (then) Sen. Bill Lewellen.
-It was the culmination of work begun by Dr. Jocelyn Elders, who was director of the Arkansas Department of Health and State Public Health Officer at the time, and the Arkansas Legislative Black Caucus.
-The Act specified that the AMHC would:
+The AMHC was established through Act 912 of 1991, initiated by lead sponsor (then) Sen. Bill Lewellen.
+It was the culmination of work begun through the leadership of Dr. Jocelyn Elders (director of the Arkansas Department of Health and state public health officer at the time) and the Arkansas Legislative Black Caucus.
+The act specified that the AMHC would:

-- Study issues relating to the delivery of and access to health services for minorities in Arkansas.
+- Studying issues relating to the delivery of and access to health services for minorities in Arkansas;

-- Identify any gaps in the health service delivery system that particularly affect minorities.
+- Identify any gaps in the health service system that particularly affect minorities;

-- Make recommendations to relevant agencies and to the legislature for improving the delivery of and access to health services for minorities.
+- Make Recommendations to relevant agencies and to the legislature for improving the delivery and access to health services for minorities; and

 In addition, Act 574 of 2009 modified the governance structure for the commission and expanded and clarified its duties.
 (See appendix for full versions of Acts 912, 358, and 574).